muhammadshaban89/Git-Masters/README.md

 # Git-Masters
-A Guide for Bingers to learn Git
+A Guide for beginners  to learn Git